Searching ...

 Residents have two public school systems that serve their families.

-Cabarrus County Schools has the only K-12 STEM pipeline in North Carolina.
+Cabarrus County Schools (CCS) has the only K-12 STEM pipeline in North Carolina.
 Essentially, a student can start in kindergarten at a STEM school and graduate from a STEM high school, having 13 years of science, technology, engineering, and math education.

-Cabarrus County Health Care
+Cabarrus County Healthcare

 The Community Free Clinic services the area’s most vulnerable population.
 Its mission is to remove barriers to help provide health services to its patients.
 It has comprehensive primary care, specialty care lab services, and a pharmacy.